| Home | CV | Research | People | Teaching | Blog |

 Read more...

-Experimentalists in Bayreuth who share similar research interests are Professor Thomas Fischer and Dr Alexander Wittemann.
+An experimentalist in Bayreuth who shares similar research interests is Professor Thomas Fischer.

 See details illustrating our story about sheared interfaces in driven Ising models.